Against the Odds

 How a Two-Year-Old Startup Became a Top Employer in Canada

-Without any external funding, Connected became a top employer in Canada in the span of two years.
+Connected became a top employer nationwide in the span of two years.
 Here’s how we did it — and how you can too.

 According to Mashable, 25% of startups fail in their first year of business.
 By year two, another 36% fall off the charts.
 Connected’s story is different.
 Not only did we speed past the two-year mark last August, but we have grown to work with some of the world’s biggest brands, employ close to 100 people, and establish ourselves as one of the best places to work in Canada.
 Officially.